-Beyond the identification of the VMP/EMP disk-system candidates, we can speculate on their origins by considering numerical simulations of MW-like galaxies.
+Beyond the identification of the VMP/EMP disk system candidates, we can speculate on their origins by considering numerical simulations of an MW-like galaxies.
 We analyzed the data from a high-resolution cosmological zoom-in simulation of a Milky Way-like galaxy with a halo mass of $1.2\,\times\,10^{12}\ M_{\sun}$ presented in \citet{Hirai2022}.
-These authors defined the \textit{in-situ} component as stars formed in the main halo of the central galaxy, whereas the accreted component were defined as stars coming from dwarf galaxy satellites.
-Data within the Galactocentric distance $r_{\GC}$ between 3 to 20 kpc were taken; this region roughly corresponds to the observed area by SMSS and SAGES.
+These authors defined the \textit{in-situ} component as stars formed in the main halo of the central galaxy, whereas the accreted component was defined as stars coming from dwarf galaxy satellites.
+Data within the Galactocentric distance $r_{\GC}$ between 3 and 20 kpc were considered; this region roughly corresponds to the observed region by SMSS and SAGES.

 From this simulation, we found that 8\% and 92\% of stars with v$_{\phi}>$ 150 \kms\ and [Fe/H] $\leq -2$ are formed in the \textit{in-situ} and accreted components, respectively.
 We also found that 96\% of VMP/EMP stars with v$_{\phi}>$ 150 \kms\ have ages $>$ 10 Gyr.